Blog

 Silicon Valley's Approach to Design

 Despite claims of being "design-driven," many companies, especially in Silicon Valley, have reduced design to a series of measurable, deliverable tasks.
-This reductionist approach strips design of its human essence—intuition and ingenuity.
-Designers are now seen more as operators of tools and followers of trends rather than as creative thinkers.
+This reductionist approach strips design of its human essence — intuition and ingenuity.

 The Misguided Reliance on Metrics